dscho/pagefind-xkcd-demo/content/comics/2017-9-13-xkcd-phone-6.md

 Introducing

-The xkcd Phone 6, VIII, 10, X, 26, and 1876
+**The xkcd Phone 6, VIII, 10, X, 26, and 1876**

-We didn't start this nonconsecutive version number war, but we will not lose it.™®©°
+*We didn't start this nonconsecutive version number war, but we will not lose it.*™®©°